DNR seasonal jobs

 For full-time, permanent positions with the DNR or the State of Utah, please visit the Utah Department of Human Resource Management website.

 Seasonal Park Ranger Aide

-Duties: Park Ranger Aides perform a variety of duties at Great Salt Lake State Marina/Great Salt Lake Complex.
-Ranger Aides staff the gift shop, perform general maintenance and clean park facilities, run small equipment and help maintain buildings and grounds, work the entrance station and take money.
-They also help maintain hiking and biking trails.
+Duties: Park Ranger Aides perform a variety of duties at Great Salt Lake Complex.
+Ranger Aides staff the Gift Shop, perform general maintenance and clean park facilities, run small equipment and help maintain buildings and grounds, work the entrance station and take money.
+They help maintain hiking and biking trails.
 Park Ranger Aides may help develop and present interpretive programs, including evening programs, guided hikes, and Jr. Ranger programs.
 They may assist on search and rescue or medical incidents.
 Special projects and other duties may be assigned.

 Other: Work is performed in a remote setting with limited resources and conveniences.
 Ranger aides will be required to work weekends and holidays.
 A background check will be required.